The Best Kind Of Probiotic To Help Support Your Immune System, According To Functional MDs

 How do probiotics help the immune system?

 But not all probiotics are created equal.
-Some strains are more effective than others in supporting the immune system, so be sure to look at the label before purchasing.
+Some strains support the immune system more effectively than others , so be sure to look at the label before purchasing.

 Which probiotic strains are the best for immunity?

 L. acidophilus NCFM is a strain of Lactobacillus bacteria, which produce lactic acid and primarily live in the small intestine.

 One in-vitro study published in Immunology indicates that Lactobacillus may be effective at triggering the expression of viral defense genes, therefore stimulating the immune system.

 "They're also protective against harmful bacteria, like E. coli," Gandhi says.

 The Bifidobacteria (Bifidus) bacterium is most common in the colon or large intestine.
 They produce the short-chain fatty acid butyrate, which keeps colon cells functioning optimally, according to integrative internist Vincent Pedre, M.D.

 "Some colon studies show these bacteria help support the immune system and a healthy gut," Gandhi adds.*

 For example, one small study published in the European Journal of Clinical Nutrition had one group of elderly participants consume dietary Bifidobacteria (specifically HN019) for six weeks, while the other group served as a control.
 The researchers found that those who consumed the probiotic showed enhanced levels of natural immunity.